Criterium-Engineers/criterium-engineers.github.io/index.md

 **Delete Inspection (Mobile)**: A user can now Delete any inspection if it is in an Active state.
 There is no recovering from this action, so it should be used carefully and sparingly.

 #### Bugs Fixed
-**Inspection Details**: There have been instances where details such as Arrival Time or Check-in seem to disappear.
+**Inspection Details (Mobile)**: There have been instances where details such as Arrival Time or Check-in seem to disappear.
 Changes have been made to mitigate those occurences.

-**Duplicate Favorites**: This should resolve the duplication of Favorite Projects on the Mobile app.
+**Duplicate Favorites (Mobile)**: This should resolve the duplication of Favorite Projects on the Mobile app.

 #### Other work
 **Data Updates**: Changed the underlying data for several inspections per request of the Criterium Team.
 Where possible, we have added work items to unlock the ability for those changes to be made by authorized users.